Home Boxing Mike Tyson record – boxing win loss fight record & stats!

 Contenders in all regards of battle sports have pursued the unrealistic fantasy of affirming predominance across various weight classes.
 For the amazing universal force to be reckoned with, this turned into his existence right on time into his pro career.

-The next chapter of Mike Tyson Records: Iron Mike Legacy
+The next chapter of Mike Tyson records: Iron Mike Legacy

 He is associated with his clothing of dark trunks, dark shoes without any socks, and a plain white towel fit around his neck instead of a customary robe, just as his propensity for quickly pacing the ring before the beginning of a battle.